 These spiritual gifts, along with others mentioned in different parts of the New Testament, are given to believers to help build up the church and promote spiritual growth.
 Believers are encouraged to identify and develop their spiritual gifts and use them in service to God and others.

 Are there Spiritual Gifts Tests?

 Over the course of history, the Christian Church has tried to develop various ways to figure out what our gift sets are.
-The spiritual gifts God gives us are described in the new testament in 1 Corinthians, Ephesians 6 and Romans 12.
-These gifts are a part of God’s grace for us, and are also so we can accomplish Kingdom activities here on the earth.
+Each spiritual gift God gives us is described in the new testament in 1 Corinthians, Ephesians 6 and Romans 12.
+These gifts are a part of God’s grace for us and are also so we can accomplish Kingdom activities here on earth.

 The spiritual gifts tests are a good place to start in terms of asking yourself some questions to see where you are at.
 They will help you with determining some of your temperaments, leanings and anointings.
 They are, however, just a small piece of the puzzle.
 Spiritual well being is not just a test you fill out, it is also about living in a community and sharing your life and gifts with others.
 The gift of prophecy for example is to be shared, not just to be discovered.

 Take the tests, and glean what you can, but more importantly surround yourself with people that can help you identify your calling, develop your giftings and share them.
 The same spirit that lives in you lives in other Christians as well, it is meant to be experienced in community.